 “Does your child play appropriately with their toys?”

-Apparently, this is a common question asked of parents if they’re kid is being assessed for autism.
+Apparently, this is a common question asked of parents if their kid is being assessed for autism.
 In this context playing “appropriately” means “playing with toys exactly as a neurotypical child would play with their toys.”
 That, and it is often pushed very hard for parents to make “the appropriate use of toys” some sort of developmental goal or try to get their child to use their toys a specific way by using behavior manipulating “therapies.”

 The thing is (and I’m going to be very blunt here), this sort of thinking is totally fallacious.
 It’s another version of the “it’s different, therefore it’s bad” and “it’s autistic, therefore it’s bad” lines of reasoning.
 The bias here also shows when difference automatically has the negative adjective “inappropriate” attached to it.